MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-monitor-real-time-customer-sentiment-sessions.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-As an agent, while you interact with your customers, you want to know their satisfaction levels in real-time.
+As an agent, when you interact with your customers, you want to know their satisfaction levels in real time.
 Analysis of the customer's satisfaction helps you understand the problem level and take a course of action to solve the problem.
 In Omnichannel for Customer Service, you can see the customer's satisfaction levels instantly while you communicate with the customer.

 ## View real-time customer sentiment